-As these molds grow, a stage is reached when they start producing spores and the spores become airborne after drying out or being disturbed.
+As molds grow, a stage is reached when they start producing spores that become airborne after drying out or being disturbed.

-And while most mold allergies are generally not deadly, increased exposure to airborne mold spores can make the symptoms worse.
-And so, over time, the attacks can become more severe.
-Both mold and mildew are a type of fungi and there are many different types, but they all grow best in a damp or a humid atmosphere, indoors and out doors.
+While most mold allergies are generally not deadly, increased exposure to airborne mold spores make the symptoms worse.
+Over time, the attacks can become more severe.
+Both mold and mildew are a type of fungi, there are many different types, however they all grow best in damp or a humid atmosphere, indoors and out doors.

 Can airborne mold spores be dangerous to your health?

 About 20% of the population is allergic to mold spores.
-Apart from being allergenic, spores of some mold species such as Stachybotrys contain toxic compounds called mycotoxins which can produce a wide variety of symptoms ranging from simple upper respiratory allergies to pneumonia and asthma.
-Young children, the elderly and individuals with compromised immune systems and people undergoing medical treatments are particularly suseptable to mold spores allergies and diseases.
+Apart from being allergenic, spores of some mold species contain toxic compounds called mycotoxins, these produce a wide variety of symptoms ranging from simple upper respiratory allergies to pneumonia and asthma.
+Young children, the elderly and individuals with compromised immune systems and people undergoing medical treatments are particularly susceptible to mold spores allergies and diseases.

-You should not live in a mold infested house or work in a mold infested office; and if you suspect airborne mold problems, get professional help from a qualified mold expert.
-If you live in the Charlotte area, I can recommend Inspector David Snell at Executive Restoration and his website is http://www.executiverestoration.com/ office phone 704-545-0098 and cell: 704-905-9152.
-Otherwise go to www.NORMI.org to find a certified professional in the mold industry, they will refer you to a nearby mold inspector or remediator.
+You should not live in a mold infested house or work in a mold infested office.
+If you suspect airborne mold problems, get professional help from a qualified mold expert.
+Otherwise go to www.NORMI.org to find a certified professional in the mold industry.

-It is important before you buy a new home to get it tested for mold and mold spores.
+Before you buy a new home get it tested for mold and mold spores.
 This is especially true if it has been in foreclosure, bank owned or left empty for long periods without air conditioning.
 Before renting or leasing a home, check with the landlord to make sure there is no mold especially again if it was a foreclosed or bank owned.

 Some of the diseases associated with chronic mold exposure